 I’ve been using software to speed up my typing for many years, and for many different purposes.
 I can’t imagine anyone struggling to find a use for such software, and – as I said at the start – it’s the kind of thing you simply MUST have once you’re used to it.

 If the idea of something like this is new to you, it’s well worth checking out a free trial and getting into the habit of using it.
-TextExpander is a good example of software of this type, and you may well find you want to keep using it once you start to realise how much impact has on your output.
+TextExpander is a good example of this type of software, and you may well find you want to keep using it once you notice the impact it has on your output.